tarantool/doc/doc/reference/reference_rock/vshard/vshard-router.rst

     It is incremented when a map-reduce request comes and decremented when it ends.
     Storage ref pins the entire instance with all its buckets, not just a single bucket (like bucket ref).

-    Te scheduler shares storage time between bucket moves and storage refs fairly.
+    The scheduler shares storage time between bucket moves and storage refs fairly.
     The definition of fairness depends on how long and frequent the moves and refs are.
     It can be configured using storage options ``sched_move_quota`` and ``sched_ref_quota``.
     Keep in mind that the scheduler configuration may affect map-reduce requests if used a lot during rebalancing.

+    **Reduce**.
 The Reduce stage is not performed by vshard.
     It is what the user's code does with the results of ``map_callrw()``.

     ..  note::